edronalvaro/toy_store_sql_project-/README.md

 **Key Insight:**
 Sales demonstrate strong seasonality, with peaks in Q4 and declines in January, followed by gradual recovery.

+## Business Recommendations

+Based on the analysis findings:

+- Improve inventory replenishment for high-demand products to reduce stockouts and prevent lost sales
+- Reduce excess inventory for consistently low-performing products to improve capital efficiency
+- Prioritize high-margin product categories to improve overall profitability mix
+- Optimize stock allocation across stores based on demand and regional performance patterns
+- Improve forecasting models to better handle seasonal spikes in Q4 and post-holiday slowdowns

+- ****(com back to add specifics)****

 ---

 ## Top 5 Products by Profit Margin